-Landslides from tropical rains and the tropical diseases of malaria and yellow fever, which killed 25,000, caused France to abandon the effort.
+France to abandon the effort because of landslides from heavy seasonal rains and tropical diseases of malaria and yellow fever, which killed 25,000.

 After the Spanish-American War, Dr. Walter Reed of the U.S. Army researched in Cuba in 1899 and confirmed the discovery of Dr. Carlos Finlay, that malaria and yellow fever were carried by mosquitoes.

 With this knowledge, public sanitation measures were developed which made construction of a canal in Panama more attainable.

 In 1903, the United States helped Panama gain its independence from Colombia.

 The United States purchased the Canal Zone from Panama for ten million dollars on FEBRUARY 23, 1904, plus annual payments of $250,000.

 The Panama Canal was planned by President William McKinley, with the actual construction beginning under President Theodore Roosevelt.